-Best Apple Black Friday 2017 Deals: Get $700 Off On MacBook Pro, $200 Off on iPad, $70 On Watch Series & More
+Best Apple Black Friday 2017 Deals: Get $700 Off On MacBook Pro, $200 Off On iPad, $70 On Watch Series & More

 Although better Apple Black Friday 2017 deals are expected as we move closer to November 24, here are some of the deals that have been revealed so far.

-Apple’s 15 inch MacBook Pro
+Apple’s 15-inch MacBook Pro

 This deal comes from one of the authorized Apple reseller, B&H. You can get a late 2016 Apple 15.4 inch MacBook Pro with touch bar at $1,799 which will result in savings of $600.
 Although the laptop is a 2016 edition, it packs some amazing features that include Intel Core i7 processor, 16GB RAM, and AMD Radeon Pro 450 GPU.